sebastbernal/SDMCMC/Bernal-García, Sebastian_MasterThesis/Chapter 4/Data Analysis/README.md

  Then, you should run the R script of the "Analysis IDEAM 4.R"

  In addition scatter plots, seasonal plots, and cross-lagged correlations can be find in three excel spreadsheets.

+ All the graphs and analysis can be found in the file: "Data Analysis Report.pdf"